 continue to work towards achieving true "liberty and justice

-for all," including women, men, and other minorities.
+for all," including women, men, and other religious, cultural, and sexual minorities.

 Copyright © 1997 to 2015 by Ontario Consultants on